Pendle Hill High School

-Pendle Hill High School is a comprehensive, co-educational high school with over 300 students located in Pendle Hill, a suburb in the west of Sydney, Australia.
+Pendle Hill High School is a comprehensive, co-educational high school with around 692 students located in Pendle Hill, a suburb in the west of Sydney, Australia.
+It was created in 1965, 10 years after the opening of Pendle Hill Public School.

 School profile

-The school is set in a residential area that is slowly undergoing renewal with increasing medium-density development, particularly around Pendle Hill railway station and Wentworthville railway station.
-The school is located close to Pendle Hill station.
+The school is set in a residential area that is slowly undergoing renewal with increasing medium-density development, particularly around Pendle Hill station and Wentworthville railway station.
+The school is located around 3 km away from Pendle Hill station and around 2 km from Wentworthville station.

-There is increasing student cultural diversity with 62% of students coming from non-English speaking backgrounds.
+There is increasing student cultural diversity with 5% of students identifying as Aboriginal or Torress Strait Islander and 72% of students coming from non-English speaking backgrounds.